ChrBlo/PetMazeMadness/README.md

 - [X] Localization + i18next (expo-localization & react-i18next): For multi-language-support

 Other External modules/APIs used:
-- [X] yr.no weather forecast open API (https://developer.yr.no/doc) - Used in a game settings that blocks game if nice weather
 - [X] added react-native-simple-store for storing score data
 - [X] added jotai for simpler state handling (fixed bug with walls beeing hit several times)
 - [X] added LottieView (lottie-react-native) from LottiFiles - added animation on maze-completion